-Vitamin B — aka niacinamide
+Vitamin B — niacinamide protects your skin

 There are many forms of Vitamin B used in skincare: Vitamin B3 (Niacinamide) and Vitamin B5 (Pantothenic acid) are two of the most popular.
 Both play an important role in cell biology.
 They are extremely nourishing ingredients, that work wonders for healthy glowing skin that functions well as a protective layer and improve skin immunity.

 Niacinamide is a hugely popular ingredient because it so multifaceted, with a huge variety of benefits.
 It helps to reduce redness, refine pores, regulate oil production, reduce wrinkles and improve hydration.
 Vitamin B is suitable for all, but people with oily or acne-prone skin will benefit from the balancing properties, while those with rosacea, dry or sensitive skin will see a big difference in moisture levels and sensitivity.

 Vitamin C — ascorbic acid to fight free radical damage

 This one is particularly important for those who live in cities or polluted areas, as it protects the skin from absorbing toxins from various sources and counteracts the dull effect of pollution.

 A powerful antioxidant, it works to shield the skin cells from free radical damage caused by pollution and UV rays.
 It also helps to brighten uneven skin tone and improve elasticity.

 Vitamin C can be used morning or evening.
 Most people recommend it in the morning, so you can have space in your routine for retinol at night — as Vitamin C is an ‘acid’, it is best to use the two ingredients separately.
 Just like Vitamin A, it can make the skin more sensitive so, again, SPF is a necessity.
 It will appear usually in product ingredients listed as ‘ascorbic acid’ or ‘L-ascorbic acid’.